Taking my sweet time with the JR Seishun 18 train ticket

 Turning a train ride into an all-day adventure

+I once used the Seishun 18 to get from Osaka to Tokyo... and back again.
 Yes, that sounds crazy.
-It takes several hours on the shinkansen, and that's one of the quickest options.
-So limiting myself to much slower local and rapid trains is pretty crazy.
+That journey takes several hours on the bullet train, and that's one of the quickest options.
+So limiting myself to much slower local and rapid trains was a pretty crazy idea.

-It'll take just under 10 hours with a Seishun 18, including changing trains (8 times!).
+One way, it took just under 10 hours with a Seishun 18, including changing trains (8 times!).
 Call it 9 and a half hours.
-If I set off from Osaka after breakfast, I'll be in Tokyo in time for dinner.
+If you set off from Osaka after breakfast, you'd be in Tokyo in time for dinner.

-It makes more sense to use a Seishun 18 for longer trips, considering the price.
-Compared to the usual cost for taking all those trains, by the time I'm halfway back to Osaka it'll have paid for itself.
+It can make more sense to use a Seishun 18 for longer trips, considering the price.
+Compared to the usual cost for taking all those trains, by the time you get halfway back to Osaka it'll have paid for itself.
 With 3 days left on the ticket still to use at that point, that's seriously good value.

 Lunch and loo breaks, right on schedule

-Unlike many trains in the UK, long-distance trains in Japan (that aren't bullet trains) tend not to have toilets on them.
-As part of the plan, I've had to identify changeovers that give me enough time to run to the loo.
+Unlike many trains in the UK, long-distance trains in Japan (the ones that aren't bullet trains) tend not to have toilets on board.
+When I made my trips, I had to plan changeovers that gave me enough time to run to the loo and back.

 Lunch is another consideration for an all-day train trip.
-It needs to be something I can eat on the move.
-I need to travel as light as possible, so it's got to fit in my backpack and not leak everywhere.
+It needs to be something you can eat on the move, and without a tray table built into the seat in front.

 It's been a while since I've had to plan a trip with such precision.
 It's sort of exciting.